byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 Kluyveromyces marxianus/Candida kefyr, Lactococcus lactis subsp. lactis, Lactococcus lactis subsp. cremoris, Streptococcus thermophilus, Lactobacillus delbrueckii subsp. bulgaricus, Lactobacillus casei, Kazachstania unispora, Lactobacillus acidophilus, Bifidobacterium lactis, Leuconostoc mesenteroides subsp. and Saccaromyces unisporus.

 #### *Its easy to ascertain that kefir is one of the best therapeutic natural ingredients on the planet.*
+**Even with the range in values, kefir produces superior nutrition and easily outranks any store-bought variety.**

 **Kefir is easy to prepare and can be cultured to personal taste.
 Fermenting for a shorter period produces a less sour Kefir.
 Longer fermentation produces more sourness, also accomplished by using larger amounts of Kefir Grains.**